 Promotion of an effective exercise of alternative sentences and penalties in relevant cases.

 The project will be conducted in Bafoussam, Bamenda, Limbe/Buea and Yaoundé during 21 months with the following actions being carried out:

-The conduct of RECAJUD Project will be carried out hand in hand with the national network of Human Rights organization in Cameroon (RECODH) and Lawyers Without Borders Cameroon.
-The Crises and Support Center from the French Ministry of European and Foreign Affairs and the Ambassy of France in Cameroon support the project.
+The conduct of the RECAJUD Project will be carried out hand in hand with the national network of Human Rights organisation in Cameroon (RECODH) and Lawyers Without Borders Cameroon.
+The Crises and Support Center from the French Ministry of European and Foreign Affairs and the embassy of France in Cameroon support the project.